Azure/Azure-Sentinel/DataConnectors/GithubFunction/readme.md

 ## **Pre-requisites**

-A GitHub API Token is required.
-See the documentation to learn more about the **GitHub OAuth APP Token**.
-Please follow below steps :-
+A. Please follow below steps :-

 Step 1: Create a GitHub app in GitHub repo :